 4. Combine Various Media and Techniques

-Combining different media and artistic techniques is at the heart of collage making.
-A paper collage would be comprised of clippings, paints, and sketches.
+Combining different media and artistic techniques is at the heart of collage-making.
+A paper collage would be comprised of clippings, paint, and sketches.
 And digital artists are keeping the multimedia approach alive.

 Frankie Lee Matthews incorporates physically created elements into her digital collages.
-She combines them with digital clippings and photos, bringing all the elements together in Photoshop.
-In the example above, she’s used makeup to paint a beach scene.
+She combines them with digital clippings and photos in Photoshop.
+In the example below, she used makeup to paint a beach scene.
 You can even see the brush textures in the final digital image.

 Her social media posts are an excellent source of inspiration.
-Her work is fabulous, and she often has video tutorials that accompany her digital collages.
+Her digital art and content are fabulous.
+And she often has helpful video tutorials accompanying her digital collages.

-When we look at artwork with human subjects, our eyes are drawn towards the head.
-It’s a natural reaction to seeing another person, and it’s a way of connecting.
-That’s why removing or replacing your subject’s head can be so powerful when you make a digital collage.
+When we look at artwork with human subjects, our eyes are drawn toward their face.
+It’s a natural way to look at someone and connect.
+That’s why removing or replacing your subject’s head can be jarring when you make a digital collage.

-Head replacement is a theme often used by digital collage artist Frank Moth.
-By replacing the heads in his images, he creates a disconnect with the viewer.
-The viewer is encouraged to view different areas of the image.
 It’s not just a cool effect.
-By replacing the head with something else, you’re adding meaning and depth to your digital collage.
+By replacing a head with something else, you’re adding meaning and depth to your digital collage.

 6. Electrify with Vibrant Colors

-Collage artwork is often associated with faded and sun-worn colors.
-But if you increase the pop art influence, you can create vibrant energy using bright colors.
-You can swap colors from the source images.
-Or you can create brand new colorful elements on Photoshop.
+Collage artwork is often associated with faded, sun-worn colors.
+But if you inject pop art influence, you can create vibrant energy using bright colors.
+You can swap colors from source images.
+Or you can create brand new colorful elements in Photoshop.

 Temi Coker‘s digital collages are alive with color.
 Coker uses bright oranges, purples, and blues to set the tone and elevate his art.
-He’ll often use a face or head, which he surrounds with electric colors to create stunning digital collage portraits.
+He’ll often use a face or head and surround it with electric colors to create stunning digital collage portraits.

 7. Go Minimalist for a Strong Composition

-When creating digital collages, you have so many possibilities that it’s easy to get carried away.
-With a few clicks and a short drag, you can add another element to your art.
+When creating digital collages, you have so many possibilities that getting carried away is easy.
+You can add another element to your art with a few clicks and a short drag.
 But sometimes, it’s best to show some restraint.

 Anthony Zinonos shows what can be done with just a few elements.
-He follows the ‘less is more‘ approach.
-And he’s created some powerful collages with a subject and a block or two of color.
-Using his composition examples, you can explore ideas using color and negative space.
+He follows the “less is more” approach.
+And he’s created powerful collages with a subject and a block or two of color.
+You can explore ideas using color and negative space using his composition examples.

 8. Tear it Down and Put it Back Together

-Collage is about taking an image from one place and putting it somewhere else.
+Collage is about taking an image from one place and putting it elsewhere.
 Naturally, rips and tears have been a long-standing visual graphic element in the art form.
-Sometimes the rips are hidden, creating a seamless collage.
-But other artists incorporate the tears into their work.
+Sometimes rips are hidden, creating a seamless collage.
+But other artists incorporate tears in their work.

-The rips and tears add to the themes of deconstruction and reconstruction, as we see in the work of Labyrinth of Collage.
-This collage style is about pulling something apart and putting the pieces back together to make something new.
-The new image questions and mocks its source material.
+The rips and tears add to the themes of deconstruction and reconstruction, as seen in the work of Labyrinth of Collage.
+This collage style is about pulling something apart and combining the pieces to make something new.
+The new image then questions or mocks its source material.

-You can create the torn effect and texture using your computer.
-Or you can import the ripped images by using a camera or a scanner.
+You can create the torn effect and texture using editing software.
+Or you can import ripped images by taking pictures with a digital camera or using a scanner.
 Using actual torn paper gives a layered texture and continues the multimedia tradition of collage.

 10. Use Humour to Express Yourself

-Humour is often looked down upon in the art world.
+Humor is often looked down upon in the art world.
 But when it comes to collage, you can be as funny as you like.
-Not only can you use humour to add meaning to your digital collages, but being funny can be your goal from the outset.
+You can use humor to add meaning to your digital collages.
+But just being funny can be your goal from the outset.

-The artists exhibited in this article demonstrate a wide range of ideas and themes in digital collage.
-There are new techniques, but many of the classic themes of collage run string through their art.
+The artists exhibited in our article demonstrate a wide range of ideas and themes in digital collages.
+They demonstrate many new techniques.
+But many of the classic themes of collage still run through their art.